tekstrom11/CS5008Labs/dynamic-programming-pascal/README.md

 1. the function return values are identical for identical arguments
 2. the function has no side effects

-In this lab, you will explore adding [memorization] to Pascal's Triangle and exploring the differences in speed.
+In this lab, you will explore adding [memoization] to Pascal's Triangle and exploring the differences in speed.
 This will help you practice for the midterm project.

+The goals for this team activity are as follows:
+* To practice memoization through pascals triangle
+* Discuss how Dynamic Programming influences runtime complexity by adding space complexity

+## :star: Working in Teams :star:
+When working in teams, remember do not let one person do all the work.
+Make sure to work together, and ask questions.
+It is also better if different people program, and you all take turns programming for various team assignments.

 ## Dynamic Programming Warm Up Discussion